kcodeg123/DevBoxPoC/README.md

 * Open the browser and log in to the Azure Portal
 * Open VS Code and run `az login` to test the Azure CLI
 * Test access to other portals like Azure DevOps

+# Next Steps

+* Discuss rollout plan for developers
+* Follow up session with more topics
+* Design initial strategy for organizing Dev Centers